 Syntax

-The output of EXPLAIN can be augmented by specifying options.
-The following table lists all available options:
+You can augment the output of EXPLAIN by specifying options.
+The following table lists all available options and their functionalities:

-PHYSICAL TRUE, FALSE Returns the optimized physical query plan containing shuffle operators for queries on distributed engines.
-This gives insights how work is distributed between the nodes of an engine.
+PHYSICALTRUE, FALSEReturns an optimized physical query plan containing shuffle operators for queries on distributed engines, showing how work is distributed between nodes of an engine.

-ANALYZE TRUE, FALSE Executes the query and returns the optimized physical query plan annotated with metrics from query execution.
-The metrics are explained in Example with ANALYZE.
+ANALYZETRUE, FALSEReturns an optimized physical query plan annotated with metrics from query execution.
+For more information about these metrics, see Example with ANALYZE.

-You many only specify one of the options LOGICAL, PHYSICAL, ANALYZE.
-If you need to view several plans at once, please use the ALL option.
+You may specify only one of the following options: LOGICAL, PHYSICAL, ANALYZE, and ALL.
+If you need to view several plans at once, use the ALL option.

-The example below demonstrates an EXPLAIN statement for a SELECT query on a table named lineitem.
+The following example shows how to generate an EXPLAIN statement for a SELECT query on a table named lineitem.

 SELECT